podinate/podinate/docs/docs/getting-started/quick-start.md

 # Getting Started
 This guide will take you through installing Podinate and a Kubernetes cluster on your local machine.
-You will then spin up Uptime Kuma and an Nginx Pod to learn how to Kubernet the Podinate way.
+You will run a hello world container, and learn how to look at the logs and run commands to debug it.

+This guide will work on Mac, and on Linux if Homebrew is installed.

 ## Install the CLI
 Podinate is available through Homebrew for both Mac and Linux.
 If you don't have Homebrew, run the command on the [Homebrew homepage](https://brew.sh/) to install it.
 ```bash
 brew install podinate/tap/podinate k3d
 ```
 This will install the Podinate CLI and K3d, which you will use to create a local Kubernetes cluster.
 You will also need Docker installed, if you don't have it already, check [Install Docker Desktop Mac](https://docs.docker.com/desktop/install/mac-install/)

 ## Create Local Cluster
 Before anything can be run, a Kubernetes cluster needs to be created.
 For this tutorial, K3d will be used.